Andarist/react-textarea-autosize/.changeset/tricky-llamas-shake.md

 "react-textarea-autosize": patch
 ---

-feat: add react v19 to peer deps
+Add React 19 to the allowed peer dependency range.